 Ms. Walker is the current President-Elect of the Board of Directors of the Mental Health Association in Pennsylvania and is a founding member of the organization; a sponsoring attorney for Elementary School Conflict Resolution with the Pennsylvania Bar Association’s Project PEACE; a consultant to and past president of the Plymouth Whitemarsh Band Boosters, Inc.; a past board member and chair of the Mental Health Association of Southeastern PA; a past board member of the Whitemarsh Township Residents Association, the Bo-Rit/Ambler Area Asbestos Site CAG, the Briar Bush Nature Center, and the Better Business Bureau of Eastern Pennsylvania.

-Ms. Walker received her Juris Doctorate (cum laude) from the Syracuse University College of Law; a Master of Public Administration from Syracuse University Maxwell School of Citizenship and Public Affairs, and a Bachelor of Arts in Public Administration (maxima cum laude) from LaSalle University.
+Ms. Walker received her Juris Doctorate (cum laude) from the Syracuse University College of Law; a Master of Public Administration (cum laude) from Syracuse University Maxwell School of Citizenship and Public Affairs, and a Bachelor of Arts in Public Administration (maxima cum laude) from LaSalle University.